Attention Filmmakers and Storytellers in Waterloo Region!

 “Over the past few years, HWR has been exploring creative ways to engage the community in conversations about death and dying.
 This short film contest was created to challenge our artists to bring their creativity to a conversation often avoided: that of death, dying and bereavement,” says Sheli O’Connor, Director of Community Engagement and Partnerships, HWR.
 The winning films last year were exciting and innovative.
 We are so thrilled to be able to continue to celebrate local innovation.”

-“Last year, GRFF partnered with Hospice Waterloo Region [we don’t want any confusion about which hospice] because we believe that film is the perfect medium to explore difficult ideas.
+“Last year, GRFF partnered with Hospice Waterloo Region because we believe that film is the perfect medium to explore difficult ideas.
 We also champion local filmmakers, and any opportunity to elevate their work in the community,” says Michael Clark, Chair of Programming, GRFF.
 “The response, both from the submissions and from the audience when the winners were screened, was incredible.
 It is our pleasure and honour to partner with the Hospice again, to awaken the creative energies of the amazing talent in Waterloo Region, and showcase locally made films.”

 Currently, HWR is accepting proposal submissions from professional and amateur filmmakers and storytellers.
 To be eligible, applicants must be currently living in Waterloo Region and be 20 years of age or older Applications are due by Oct.
 15, 2021.

 “Partnering with the Grand River Film Festival has been an outstanding experience.
 Their efforts have repeatedly demonstrated the power of creative filmmaking to impact and inspire conversation on a variety of topics,” says O’Connor.
 “Once again, we look forward to showcasing the ingenuity and skill of local video artists to spark these important conversations.”

 About Hospice Waterloo Region